 Inventory valuation.
 Inventories are carried at lower of cost or market.
-Cost is determined on the last-in, first-out (LIFO) method for substantially all domestic inventories, which comprise 65 percent and 60 percent of the company's total inventory at December 31, 2011 and 2010, respectively.
+Cost is determined on the last-in, first-out (LIFO) method for a majority of the company's domestic inventories, which comprise 64 percent and 65 percent of the company's total inventory at December 31, 2012 and 2011, respectively.
 Inventories of foreign subsidiaries and supplies are determined using the first-in, first-out (FIFO) method.